 To view the complete list of AU corporate partners, please visit the Ashland University Corporate Connections program website.
-For more information about establishing a corporate partnership with your business, organization, or school district, please contact Dr. Dan Lawson or Ms. Stephanie Bull.
+For more information about establishing a corporate partnership with your business, organization, or school district, please contact the AU Corporate Connections office.

 In conjunction with CashNET, Ashland offers a payment plan in which students may spread out payment of their tuition over several months, interest-free.
 Please visit the Ashland University Student Accounts office website for more details.
 Payment plans can be set up via WebAdvisor.